faximilie/org-rt/README.md

 # org-rt

+This project is in dire need of a rework, and I have not touched it.
+Proceed at your own peril.

 An orgmode interface to the RT ticketing system, this is currently working but very roughly, plenty of work to do, and bugs to squash.

 Personally I use it at work, so it should be fine, but your millage may vary.

 It's essentially a way of automatically managing RT tickets in orgmode, with a very basic one way sync (currently)

 Changes made in orgmode are synced (hopefully automatically) to the remote RT ticket.
 New RT tickets are created, but they are not updated from RT again.

 ## Usage